PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-06 12:12:15
+Last updated: 2024-04-06 12:12:48
-Random Quote: You know, I always thought that tea was going to taste like hot brown water, and you know what?
-I was right.
-It's horrible. - Rebecca Welton
+Random Quote: I just want to stand on top of the Wall and piss off the edge of the world.  -  Tyrion Lannister